TKliche/p2-riscv-micropython/ports/riscv-p2/README.txt

 For writes, the value to be written is passed in the `pb` register.

-In all cases registers `pb` and `ptrb` may be modified by the subroutine.
+In all cases registers `pb` and `ptrb` may be modified by the subroutine, as may the COG registers between `$1e0` and `$1ef`.
 All other COG registers should be left alone.

 ## Timing